twumm/log-analysis-project/README.md

 4. Python(preferable Python 3)
 5. Git bash terminal

-After install 1, 2 and 3 above, from your terminal, inside the **vagrant subdirectory/configuration**(from 3 above), run the command **vagrant up**.
+After installing 1, 2 and 3 above, from your terminal, inside the **vagrant subdirectory/configuration**(from 3 above), run the command **vagrant up**.
 This will allow Vagrant to download the Linux operating system and install it.

 Run **vagrant ssh** when **vagrant up** is done in order to log in to your Linux VM.